 I was most impressed by the 2012 findings at the Yale School of Medicine that many people with chronic depression experience immediate relief after even small amounts of medical ketamine.

-This is likely in part because ketamine inhibits the NMDA receptors in the brain, which contributes to its effectiveness as a painkiller and gives the drug its dissociative properties.
-At a low dose, ketamine appears to induce neurogenesis—new growth of neurons and synapses in the brain—creating an ideal landscape for the creation of new neural pathways.
+This is likely in part because ketamine inhibits the NMDA receptors1 in the brain, which contributes to its effectiveness as a painkiller and gives the drug its dissociative properties.
+At a low dose, ketamine appears to induce neurogenesis2—new growth of neurons and synapses in the brain—creating an ideal landscape for the creation of new neural pathways.
 These new neural pathways make it easier to create new ways of thinking and behaving.
 This is why the medical aspect of ketamine treatments is so essential: A health professional needs to be there to help you navigate this new mental landscape.

 In depression and other mental health conditions, brain firing patterns are disordered, and evidence suggests that ketamine-assisted therapy can help restore them.
 Scientists have pointed to a region in the brain that records all the stress you've had in your entire life, called the lateral habenula.
 When this mechanism gets to a certain tipping point, it goes into a "burst" mode and shuts down the area responsible for dopamine production (no dopamine feels like crap).
-According to a more recent study in Nature, ketamine blocks this bursting activity, acting like a light switch that turns dopamine production back on instantly.
+According to a more recent study in Nature3, ketamine blocks this bursting activity, acting like a light switch that turns dopamine production back on instantly.